A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Model

-However, we realized that the presence of noise in the contact probabilities could lead to an unstable GEM, having a covariance matrix with negative eigenvalues and therefore a non-finite free energy (see \cref{SI-sec:gem_directinversion}).
+We realized that the presence of noise in the contact probabilities could lead to an unstable GEM, having a covariance matrix with negative eigenvalues and therefore a non-finite free energy (see \cref{sec:gem_directinversion} in the Supplementary Information).
 To solve this issue we reasoned that although a GEM is unstable, there may exist a stable GEM with very close contact probabilities.
 We therefore introduce the least-square estimator (LSE) between some experimental contact probability matrix and the one of a candidate (stable) GEM:

 In \cref{eq:cij_lse} the LSE is a function of the $k_{ij}$ variables since the $c_{ij}$ are computed from the coupling matrix using the GEM mapping introduced above.
 Our goal is then to minimize the LSE under the constraint that the GEM is stable.
 A rigorous enforcement of this principle would be to ensure that its covariance matrix $\Sigma$ has strictly positive eigenvalues, which is difficult to implement in practice.
 Instead we consider the more restrictive condition: